 The main aims of anger management therapy include:

-- Changing the way the client responds to anger.
+- Changing the way you respond to anger.

-- Teaching clients how to use anger to motivate or solve problems.
+- Teaching you how to use anger to motivate or solve problems.

 What should I be looking for in a counsellor or psychotherapist?